-Due to the challenging circumstances of 2020 and 2021, the ecommerce market has grown enormously and will continue to expand at a lower but still fantastic rate of 20.5%.
-Forecasts estimate that sales will reach £185.22 billion this year.
+Due to the challenging circumstances of 2020 and 2021, the ecommerce market has grown enormously at 46.5% and 20.5% in 2021.
+In 2022, the growth rate is expected to slow down further.
+Still, forecasts estimate that sales will reach £140.1 billion this year.

 Ecommerce vs brick-and-mortar statistics show that the gap between the two shrank significantly in 2020.
 For comparison, in 2019, 21.8% of the shopping was done online, while 78.2% — in-store.
-Due to the global shift to online purchases, the difference is expected to decrease further in the next few years.
+Due to the global shift to online purchases, the difference is expected to decrease further in the next few years, albeit more slowly.

 (Charged, Office for National Statistics)

 Ecommerce vs brick-and-mortar statistics for the UK suggest that the percentage of online sales has been dropping since February 2021, when it reached a record 36.5%.The ONS suggests there could be a suggestion between general retail sales decreasing and the surge in prices of consumer goods.
 Still, the percentage exceeds its pre-pandemic level of 19.8%.

 5. Ecommerce accounted for 29.2% of all UK retail sales in 2021.

 (Office for National Statistics)